 There are several things you can do with files in the File Manager.
 Some of them are Delete, Rename, View, Edit and Change Permissions.
 Each item will bring up a separate screen, that will give you directions to follow to perform the task.
 Now click the HOME icon in the upper left corner of the page to return to the main cPanel page.
 This ends the tutorial on the File Manager.
 It is a quick and easy way to access and manage your files without having to use an FTP program.

 You can now exit cPanel by closing your browser, or by using the Logout button in the upper right corner.
 Remember, if you are using a public computer, ALWAYS Logout of cPanel before closing due to security reasons.

-This tutorial will teach you how to configure your web site in FTP Voyager.
-To begin, we will...
+This tutorial will teach you how to backup your web site in cPanel.
+Regular backups of your web...

 How To Use Web Disk In CPanel

 This tutorial is going to teach you how to Use Web Disk in cPanel.
 The Web Disk allows you to...

 Using the Disk Usage Viewer

 This tutorial will teach you how to use the disk usage viewer.
 The disk usage viewer provides a...